ZOA-account/incident-reporting/InstallationGuide.md

     1. [Adding people to the App Admins list](#Adding-people-to-the-App-Admins-list)
     1. [Sharing the Power App](#Sharing-the-Power-App)

-Note: Make sure you have read the readme before installing the application.
+Note: Make sure you have read the readme before installing the application

 ## Installation